 - liver disease;

-- severe or uncontrolled high blood pressure (hypertension);
+- untreated or uncontrolled high blood pressure (hypertension);

 - if you have recently had a spinal tap or epidural anesthesia; or

 - if you have recently had major surgery (especially eye surgery, brain surgery, or spinal cord surgery).

 Argatroban is not expected to be harmful to an unborn baby.
 However, aspirin is sometimes given with argatroban, and aspirin can cause bleeding when it is taken during the last 3 months of pregnancy.
 Aspirin can also cause side effects in a newborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether argatroban passes into breast milk or if it could harm a nursing baby.
 Do not receive this medication without telling your doctor if you are breast-feeding a baby.